Pump Buying Guide

 Sizing the Pump

-Selecting the most efficient pump for your application requires some research and calculating on your part.
-This guide will help you understand the parts of the process and the calculations required to come up with the minimum specifications for a pump to fit your application.
+Selecting the most efficient pump for your application requires some research and calculating.
+This guide will help you understand the parts of the process and the calculations necessary for the minimum specifications for a pump to fit your application.
 In the end, this will allow you to use the pump manufacturers pump curve charts to select the most efficient pump for your system.

 The first variable to consider is the maximum flow rate your system.
-Flow is the volume of water moving through your system in a certain time frame.
-This will be the gallons per hour (GPH), or gallons per minute (GPM) your system, or largest zone will require at one time.
-Drip irrigation is most often noted in gallons per hour (GPH), while other larger systems and high pressure systems are noted in gallons per minute (GPM).
-To calculate flow rate you will want to add up the number of emitting devices in your system, (i.e. 100 button drippers) and multiply by the emitters’ flow rate (i.e. 1 GPH).
+Flow is the volume of water moving through your system in a specific time frame.
+The result is the gallons per hour (GPH) or gallons per minute (GPM) your system, or largest zone, will require at one time.
+Drip irrigation is most often noted in gallons per hour (GPH), while other larger or high pressure systems are noted in gallons per minute (GPM).
+To calculate flow rate you will want to add up the number of emitting devices in your system, e.g., 100 button drippers, and multiply by the emitters’ flow rate, e.g., 1 GPH.

 100 drippers x 1 GPH each = 100 GPH required in the system.

-To convert this to GPM just divide by 60.
+To convert this to GPM, divide by 60.
 The minimum flow rate of the pump should be equal to or greater than the maximum flow rate of your system.
-Follow the same idea for a higher pressure lawn sprinkler system…count the total number of sprinkler heads in the largest zone and multiply by the flow rate(s) and total.
+Follow the same idea for a higher pressure lawn sprinkler system, count the total number of sprinkler heads in the largest zone and multiply by the flow rate(s) and total.

 Some examples of different emitting devices and calculated flow rates: